troydhanson/kernel/mem/02.gfp_with_mutex/README.md

 This is a more fun variation of 01.get_free_page.
-This one keeps the page inside the driver global state, in other words, one process can write to it, and another process can read from it.
+This one keeps the page inside the driver global state, in other words, one process can write to it, and another process can read the buffer out.

+Since multiple processes may try to read or write the device at once, this version adds the use of a mutex to lock the driver's page buffer.

 ```
     % ./build.sh